 Looking at the rates of other companies through SEMrush, you can also see how successfully and in what numbers you can expect your product(s) to sell.
 Apart from that, a simple Google search routine can also tell you how to make an online store that will sell.

 Thus, seeing which eCommerce resources hold top positions by relevant search requests, you are already identifying your existing competitors.
-For more in-depth research and analysis, though, it is best to employ the services of experienced experts.
+For more in-depth research and analysis, though, it is best to employ the services of top experts.

 - eCommerce Specialist, SEO Expert, Business Analyst, Project Manager.